H-e-ro/Dreamweaver/phpweaver/README.md

 Features
 ========

 Syntax highlighting to all newer PHP <=8.2.6 versions.
-It adds a plain PHP file in File opener.

 Version History
 ===============